lucychambers/techtohuman/about.md

 Yes, I know that's not a real job title, but it is the closest thing I have found to explaining what I do...

-## Why is this blog called Tech to Human?
+## Where did the name Tech to Human come from?

 Two reasons: